cube-c/Auto-Align/README.md

 # Auto-Align
-A blender script to automatically orient the object parallel to axis
+A blender script to automatically orient the object parallel to world axis